Evolve

 What difference will this make?

-The way we secure access to systems and data is overly complex and we are functionally constrained.
+The way we secure access to systems and data is overly complex and out of date.
+The reliance on heritage technology, unclear policies, and inefficient processes creates operational inefficiencies.

 What difference will this make?